ggandor/lightspeed.nvim/README.md

 as the @tpope school."_
 ([justinmk](https://github.com/justinmk/vim-sneak/issues/62#issuecomment-34044380))

-* [80/20](https://youtu.be/Bt-vmPC_-Ho?t=1249): optimise the interface for the common case, and not the exceptional; focus on features that are applicable in all contexts - micro-improvements to the most frequent tasks accumulate more savings than vanity features that turn out to be rarely needed in practice
+* [80/20](https://youtu.be/Bt-vmPC_-Ho?t=1249): focus on features that are applicable in all contexts - micro-improvements to the most frequent tasks accumulate more savings than vanity features that turn out to be rarely needed in practice

 * [Design is making
   decisions](https://www.infoq.com/presentations/Design-Composition-Performance/):